web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/performance/profile.md

 };
 ```

-When turned on, webpack generates a JSON file with some statistics about the module that includes information about timing information for each module.
+When turned on, webpack / Rspack generates a JSON file with some statistics about the module that includes information about timing information for each module.